hardkeo/cloning-and-updating-a-repository-using-ssh-key-pair/README.md

 # Cloning and updating a repository using ssh key pair
-How to clone and/or update private reposytory using ssh key pair authentication.
+How to clone (if private) and/or update reposytory using ssh key pair authentication.

 ## On CLI:
 ```bash